-The story about the 2 Christmas trees began about 16 years ago when my now 18 year old son was about 2 and asked if we could leave the tree up until his Birthday at the end of February so the kids coming to the party could put his Birthday presents under the tree.
-I loved my son, our artificial tree, and all the ornaments, so I said yes and this became our tradition for many years.
-We’d put the tree up just before Thanksgiving and take it down at the end of February.
-After the Birthday party of course!
-The kids loved it; however, there where times that guests to our home would make a comment about the tree.
-Basically wondering why we still had it up.
-Well, we did…
+The story of the two Christmas trees began about fifteen years ago when my son, who is now eighteen, was about three.
+He asked if we could leave the tree up until his Birthday at the end of February so the kids coming to the party could put his Birthday presents underneath the tree.
+I loved our artificial tree and all of our ornaments, so I said yes.
+I mean, what a great idea he had, and why not?!

-After many years of what became our tradition, we moved into a new tradition of keeping the tree up all year long!
+A few years went by and we found ourselves moving into a new tradition of keeping the tree up all year long.
 As my son grew up, no longer having Birthday parties where kids brought presents, it was never a consideration to take the tree down.
-It was simply our tradition and became a very normal part of our home that we loved.
+It had become a very normal part of our home that we loved.

-This is a good spot to add in that our tradition of keeping the tree up all year long took a lot of stress out of the holiday season.
-Because as anyone who has put up and taken down a tree knows, it’s a lot of work!!
-And our tradition helped us enjoy the gift of the present during the holiday season too! 🙂
+In addition, our tradition of keeping the tree up all year long, took some stress out of the holiday season.
+Because, as anyone who has put up and taken down a tree knows, it can be very time consuming!

-The tree was filled with so many memories!
-Ornaments from many years past, hand crafted ornaments, and newer ones as the years went by.
+The tree was filled with so many memories: family ornaments that had been passed down from earlier generations, handmade kids ornaments and newer ones that were occasionally added.
 It wasn’t until we prepared and staged our home to sell earlier this year that we finally took the tree down, which was surprisingly anti-climatic.
-I did find it nice that my son who had asked so many years ago to keep the tree up for his Birthday party was there to help me take it down.
+I did find it nice that my son, who had asked many years before to keep the tree up for his Birthday, was there to help me.

-Enjoy the holiday season, your tree(s), and whatever unique traditions you have!
-Comment and share to let me know what your unique traditions are.
+Enjoy the holiday season, your tree(s) and whatever unique traditions you and your family have.